-This time round we were lucky to end up celebrating Dia de Los Muertos in Oaxaca, Mexico.
+This time around we were lucky to end up celebrating Dia de Los Muertos in Oaxaca, Mexico.
 It is a completely different vibe than St Miguel de Allende where we attended our first festival in 2015.

 “A burgeoning cultural and culinary capital with a beautiful colonial core of lovely, tree-shaded streets, Oaxaca is one of Mexico’s most captivating cities.
 Artists and artisans alike are inspired by the area’s creative atmosphere, indigenous traditions and bright, clear light.
 Oaxaca has top-class museums, charming inns, fascinating markets and its own superb version of Mexican cuisine.
 The easygoing pace frequently breaks out into the fireworks of a fiesta, and there’s some brightly colored event unfolding in the streets or the Zócalo (Oaxaca’s lovely central square) almost every day.”